 |Going Under Obstacles|

-The going under obstacles category is a category of skills that is a major pyhsical skills focus of the physical literacy stages and incoorporates, agility, balance, coordination, and flexibility, together as they are required for getting over man-made and natural obstacles in the terrain.
+The going under obstacles category is a category of skills that is a major pyhsical skills focus of the physical literacy stages and incorporates, agility, balance, coordination, and flexibility, together as they are required for getting under man-made and natural obstacles in the terrain.

 |Quickly/smoothly going from standing/walking/running to ducking or crawling under a fence or barrier and getting up on the other side.|